 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 If you care about someone with PTSD, here's what you can do to help.
-The more you know, the better you can understand what your loved one is going through.
-A support system will help your family member get through hard changes and stressful times.
-Both you and your loved one may be angry at times.
-When a loved one has PTSD, communication can be hard.
-These tips may help.
-You can help keep track of appointments, and you can be there for support.
-Tell your loved one you want to listen and that you also understand if they don't feel like talking.
-Give your loved one space, but let them know you're there to help.
-Take a walk, go for a bike ride, or do some other physical activity together.
-Exercise is important for health and helps clear your mind.
-Take time for yourself, and have your own support system.
-When a loved one has PTSD, he or she may feel angry about many things.
+When a loved one has PTSD, they may feel angry about many things.
 Anger is a normal reaction to trauma.
 But it can hurt relationships and make it hard to think clearly.
 Anger also can be scary.
 If anger leads to violent behavior or abuse, it's dangerous.
 Go to a safe place and call for help right away.
 Make sure that children are in a safe place too.
 It's hard to talk to someone who is angry.
 One thing you can do is set up a time-out system.
 This helps you find a way to talk even while angry.
 Here's one way to do this.
 While you are taking a time-out, don't focus on how angry you feel.
 Instead, think calmly about how you will talk things over and solve the problem.
-After you come back: Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+After you come back: Current as of: October 1, 2025 Author: Ignite Healthwise, LLC Staff Current as of: October 1, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Helping a Family Member Who Has PTSD